 When professors began using critical theory to teach literature they were, in effect, committing suicide by theory.
+When, in 1942, Lionel Trilling remarked, "What gods were to the ancients at war, ideas are to us," he suggested a great deal in a dozen words.
 Barnes and noble leatherbound: Books.

 Read Online.
 Søren Kierkegaard.
 Søren Aabye Kierkegaard (/ˈsɔrən ˈkɪərkəɡɑrd/ or /ˈkɪərkəɡɔr/; Danish: [ˈsɶːɐn ˈkiɐ̯ɡəɡɒːˀ] ( )) (5 May 1813 – 11 November 1855) was a Danish philosopher, theologian, poet, social critic, and religious author who is widely considered to be the first existentialist philosopher.
 He wrote critical texts on organized religion, Christendom, morality, ethics, psychology and philosophy of religion, displaying a fondness for metaphor, irony and parables.

 Chinese author Mo Yan wins Nobel Prize for Literature.
 Chinese author Mo Yan has been awarded the 2012 Nobel Prize for literature.